analytixncs/naviga-analytics-docs/docs/informer/informer-rest-api.md

 The filter param must be a valid JSON string.
 The filter is actually an query built using the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl.html).

+These filters are a good way to extract certain data from a dataset instead of pulling all the data.

 The Query DSL is complicated in its own right, so I will just give you a few simple examples, but do explore the documentation above for more details.

 Below you will find the DSL that I was able to test.
 The `match` keyword is supposed to be a fuzzy match, but I have found that it does not work and so I am only using the `terms` keyword, which gives us exact matching.